Oil Gilding

 Copper Horse

-The first project is an introduction to metal leaf and its application using an easy technique.
-For this, I have gilded a carved wooden horse head with copper.
-This project involves the use of copper sheets and because of the thickness of the leaf, the application can be made by hand.
-The copper is then treated with chemicals to create a Verdigris or tarnishing effect.
+The first project is an easy introduction to metal leaf and its application.
+For this, I've gilded a basic carved wooden horse head with copper.
+This project involves the use of loose copper sheets that has enough thickness to allow the application to be completed by hand.
+The copper is then treated with readily available chemicals to create Verdigris or a nice tarnishing effect.

 READ MORE